mserban95/Breakfast-Club/README.md

 3. Then the username and the dates of the following week get stored in a database.
 4. Once they are successfully stored, the user receives a reply in Slack: “You have successfully joined the Breakfast Club between {dates}.
 Please go to Carlos’ desk to pay the corresponding 5€!”
 5. If the user has already subscribed and he is inactive but he types command for subscribe -> The user receives via Slack a reply: "Your subscription is active again between {dates}.
+6. If the user has already subscribed and he is active but he types the command for subscribe -> The user receives via Slack a reply: “You have already subscribed between {dates}.
+You are welcome to join again from next week”.

 For unsubscribe:
 1. The user writes a command in Slack: "/unsubscribe-breakfastclub"